 Ensure these horses have easy access to both feed and water and, if turned out in a group, ensure they are not blocked from these resources by other horses.

-Pain can also decrease your horse’s appetite; is important to address any musculoskeletal disorders with your veterinarian.
+Pain can also decrease your horse’s appetite, so it is important to address any musculoskeletal disorders with your veterinarian.

 5) Address Other Health Issues

-Other diseases such as liver disease and kidney problems can also cause weight loss in horses.
+Other diseases such as liver and kidney disease can also cause weight loss in horses.

-Liver disease is a fairly common cause of weight loss in horses and can be diagnosed by a veterinarian.
+Liver disease is a fairly common cause of weight loss in horses and can be diagnosed by a veterinarian with bloodwork.
 It was found to account for up to 10% of weight loss cases admitted to a referral hospital.

 Discuss with your veterinarian if you feel your horse’s medication may be impacting their body condition before making any changes.